Submissions

 43–50 points for accept with minor revisions

-50-56 recommend publication without revision
+50–56 points to recommend for publication without revision

 Privacy Statement